yuymf/HzEngine/README.md

 18. SPIR-V & shaderc:

-19. UniformBuffer：A piece of memory located on the GPU can be shared by all Shader
+19. UniformBuffer：A piece of memory located on the GPU can be shared by all Shader.

+20. 2DphysicsSystem: with Box2D.

+This project is based on the Hazel engine of the Cherno.
+Thank you very much for Cherno's videos.

+**TODO**: Merge things in Dev Branch of 3D...